 What is process analysis?

-Simply put, process analysis is a way of gaining insight and visibility into the steps employees and organizations perform to achieve their goals.
+Simply put, business process analysis is a way of gaining insight and visibility into the steps employees and organizations perform work to achieve their goals.
 By taking a deep dive into your current processes, you'll see what works well, what needs to be improved, and how to achieve better business results.

 Benefits of business process analysis

 Methodological process analysis brings a number of benefits to business operations and is a key enabler for process optimization.
 The six key benefits of business process analysis include: